chen-bowen/FIRE_Simulation/README.md

    ```

 2. **Deploy on Streamlit Cloud**

    - Go to [share.streamlit.io](https://share.streamlit.io)
    - Sign in with GitHub
    - Click "New app"
    - Select your repository
-   - Set the main file path: `streamlit_app.py` (or leave blank - Streamlit Cloud will auto-detect it)
+   - Set the main file path: `app/main.py`
    - Click "Deploy"

 3. **Important Notes for Streamlit Cloud**
    - Ensure `requirements.txt` is in the root directory (✓ already present)
-   - The root-level `streamlit_app.py` entry point is automatically detected
+   - The main file path should be set to `app/main.py`
    - The app will automatically install dependencies from `requirements.txt`
    - Data files in `data/` directory will be included automatically
+   - The `app/main.py` file includes path setup code to handle imports correctly
    - No additional configuration needed

 ### Other Deployment Options